GMOD/Apollo/docs/index.md

 View <a href="https://github.com/GMOD/Apollo/blob/master/docs/index.md">On GitHub</a>

-An instantaneous, collaborative, genome annotation editor.
-The stack is a Java web application / database backend and a Javascript client that runs in a web browser as a JBrowse plugin.
+Web Apollo 2 - An instantaneous, collaborative, genome annotation editor.

+The application's technology stack includes a Grails-based Java web application with flexible database backends and a Javascript client that runs in a web browser as a JBrowse plugin.

 For general information on WebApollo, go to:
 [http://genomearchitect.org/](http://genomearchitect.org)

-Web Apollo includes an sophisticated annotation plugin for the JBrowse.
 For more information on JBrowse, please visit:
 [http://jbrowse.org](http://jbrowse.org)

 [![Build status](https://travis-ci.org/GMOD/Apollo.png?branch=master)](https://travis-ci.org/GMOD/Apollo)